 |Year of Publication||2006|

-|Authors||Lee, JC, Vivanco, I, Beroukhim, R, Huang, JH, Feng, WL, Debiasi, RM, Yoshimoto, K, King, JC, Nghiemphu, P, Yuza, Y, Xu, Q, Greulich, H, Thomas, RK, Paez, JG, Peck, TC, Linhart, DJ, Glatt, KA, Getz, G, Onofrio, R, Ziaugra, L, Levine, RL, Gabriel, S, Kawaguchi, T, O'Neill, K, Khan, H, Liau, LM, Nelson, SF, Rao, PN, Mischel, P, Pieper, RO, Cloughesy, T, Leahy, DJ, Sellers, WR, Sawyers, CL, Meyerson, M, Mellinghoff, IK|
+|Authors||Lee, JC, Vivanco, I, Beroukhim, R, H Y Huang, J, Feng, WL, Debiasi, RM, Yoshimoto, K, King, JC, Nghiemphu, P, Yuza, Y, Xu, Q, Greulich, H, Thomas, RK, J Paez, G, Peck, TC, Linhart, DJ, Glatt, KA, Getz, G, Onofrio, R, Ziaugra, L, Levine, RL, Gabriel, S, Kawaguchi, T, O'Neill, K, Khan, H, Liau, LM, Nelson, SF, P Rao, N, Mischel, P, Pieper, RO, Cloughesy, T, Leahy, DJ, Sellers, WR, Sawyers, CL, Meyerson, M, Mellinghoff, IK|

 BACKGROUND: Protein tyrosine kinases are important regulators of cellular homeostasis with tightly controlled catalytic activity.
 Mutations in kinase-encoding genes can relieve the autoinhibitory constraints on kinase activity, can promote malignant transformation, and appear to be a major determinant of response to kinase inhibitor therapy.
 Missense mutations in the EGFR kinase domain, for example, have recently been identified in patients who showed clinical responses to EGFR kinase inhibitor therapy.